 The black bean that Callie is sprouting is part of a larger group of beans known as the common bean, Phaseolus vulgaris.
-The common bean is a member of the legume family.
-Legumes are plants that have seeds that dry in pods, and we call that dry seed a pulse.
-Can you think of any examples of legumes?
+The common bean belongs to the botanical family of legumes in which plants grow seeds in pods.
+The dry seed from a pod is called a pulse.
 If you’ve ever had peas, peanuts, lentils, or soybeans you’ve eaten a legume!

-The common bean is one of five domesticated bean species.
-It includes many familiar varieties such as green beans, kidney beans, navy beans, and pinto beans.
-These beans are excellent sources of protein and fiber, and are also good sources of manganese, magnesium, iron, zinc, and potassium.
-Beans not only pack a nutritional punch to our diets, they are also budget friendly and can be adapted for long-term storage in your pantry.
+The Phaseolus vulgaris species includes many familiar varieties such as green beans, kidney beans, and pinto beans among many others.
+These beans are excellent sources of protein and fiber, and are also good sources of magnesium, iron, and zinc.
+Beans not only pack a nutritional punch to our diets, they are also budget friendly and can be adapted for long-term storage in your pantry– up to 7 months under optimal conditions.
+Considering beans’ flavor and nutritional value, it is no wonder that they are a preferred ingredient in traditional dishes around the world!

-In last week’s blog, we discussed the companion planting approach that native cultures in the past used for three crops: corn, beans, and squash.
-Archaeological evidence and oral histories like the The Three Sisters tell us that Native Americans in North America were growing beans in the past, but how long had this particular legume been around?
-Genetic research of archaeological and modern bean samples has indicated that the common bean we enjoy today has not one, but two distinct origins: people in both Mesoamerica and the Andes domesticated the common bean.
-From there, archaeologists, using advanced technologies on charred bean remains, trace the common bean arriving into Eastern North America sometime around AD 1100, likely along trade routes.
+Archaeological evidence and Native American oral histories like the Three Sisters support the influential legacy of beans.
+Genetic research of archaeological and modern bean samples indicates that the common bean we enjoy today has not one, but two distinct origins: people in both Mesoamerica and the Andes independently domesticated the common bean at different points in time.
+From there, archaeologists, using advanced technologies on charred bean remains, have traced the arrival of the common bean into Eastern North America sometime around AD 1100, likely along trade routes.
 Native people in Tennessee started planting beans with their other crops – including corn and squash – shortly after AD 1300.
 You can read more about the museum’s research into bean domestication here.